Nkhan63957/learning-to-cooperate-on-tariffs/README.md

 - Macroeconomic aggregates: World Bank national accounts
 - Calibration targets: Ossa (2014); Broda and Weinstein (2006); Soderbery (2018)

+## Regenerating outputs

+`figures/` and `deployment_report.txt` are not committed.
+Place the BACI files in `data/raw/` as described above and run the three scripts to produce them.

 ## License

 MIT.
 See `LICENSE`.